-Programming Note Context: Mode Registers in Blitter Engine Command Streamer The BCS_INSTPM register is used to control the operation of the BCS Instruction Parser.
-Certain classes of instructions can be disabled (ignored) - often useful for detecting performance bottlenecks.
-Also, "Synchronizing Flush" operations can be initiated - useful for ensuring the completion (vs. only parsing) rendering instructions.
-All Reserved bits are implemented.
+- The BCS_INSTPM register is used to control the operation of the BCS Instruction Parser.
+Certain classes of instructions can be disabled (ignored) often useful for detecting performance bottlenecks.
+Also, "Synchronizing Flush" operations can be initiated useful for ensuring the completion (vs. only parsing) of rendering instructions. - All Reserved bits are implemented.